A metric boundary theory for Carnot groups: Horofunction boundaries of filiform Lie groups

 We can view $L_n$ as $\R^n$ with the group multiplication defined by the Baker--Campbell--Hausdorff formula.
-In the first three coordinates, this multiplication is identical to that of the Heisenberg group $\HR = L_3$, but for $n$ large, this group multiplication becomes quite complicated and difficult to write down.
-This complexity makes it difficult to give a full analytic description of the horofunction boundary, but we are able to determine the dimension of the horofunction boundary of $L_n$ equipped with any layered sup norm for any $n \geq 3$.
+For any $n \geq 3$, the group multiplication in the first three coordinates is identical to that of the Heisenberg group $\HR = L_3$, and the group $L_4$ is commonly known as the Engel group.
+As $n$ gets large, the Baker--Campbell--Hausdorff formula involves more terms with higher-order commutators, and consequently, the group multiplication becomes quite complicated and difficult to write down.
+This complexity makes it difficult to give a full analytic description of the horofunction boundary, but we are able to determine the dimension of the horofunction boundary of $L_n$ equipped with any polysmooth layered sup norm for any $n \geq 3$.

-\begin{thmc} The filiform group $L_n$ when equipped with a layered sup norm has a horofunction boundary which is full-dimensional, i.e., $(n-1)$-dimensional when $n \leq 7$.
-For $n>7$, the horofunction boundary is no longer full-dimensional but rather of dimension $\lceil\frac{ n }{2}\rceil + 2$. \end{thmc}
+\begin{thmc} The filiform group $L_n$ when equipped with a polysmooth layered sup norm has a horofunction boundary which is of the expected dimension of $(n-1)$ when $n \leq 7$.
+For $n>7$, the horofunction boundary is of dimension $\lceil\frac{ n }{2}\rceil + 2$, which is strictly less than $n-1$. \end{thmc}

-For dimensions less than and equal to 7 (and step less than or equal to 6), having a horofunction boundary of codimension 1 is comparable to results for normed vector spaces (the abelian case) \cite{gutierrez, ji-schilling-polyhedral, karlsson-metz, kapovich-leeb-finsler, schilling-thesis, walsh-norm} and Carnot--Carath\'eodory metrics on the Heisenberg group \cite{KN-cc, FNG}.
-To the author's knowledge, this theorem provides the first examples of Carnot groups whose horofunction boundaries are not full-dimensional.
+To the author's knowledge, this theorem provides the first examples of topological groups $G$ whose horofunction boundaries are not of dimension $\dim(G)-1$.

+To prove Theorem~C, we will first show there are upper bounds on the dimension of the horofunction boundary of $L_n$ in Section~\ref{sec-upperbounds}.
+We will then exhibit families of horofunctions of maximal dimension for each $L_n$ in Section~\ref{sec-thmC}.
+First, though, we will make some observations concerning blow-ups and horofunctions in the boundary of $L_n$ in Section~\ref{sec-observations}, and in Section~\ref{sec-example}, we will look at parts of the horofunction boundary of $L_4$ to provide some concrete examples.